kchen21/RubyGemsSearch/README.md

 RubyGems Search utilizes Ruby on Rails on the back end and React.js on the front end.
 I constructed it using a Redux architecture and JSON API.
 On the server side, I used the RubyGems gem to make queries to RubyGems' database to fetch search results.

-The instructions for the developer test itself are provided below:
+The instructions for the original developer test are provided below.
+I stored favorites in a PostgreSQL database instead of localStorage as instructed because I decided, design-wise, it'd be more useful if I could access favorites that I had saved in previous browsing sessions.

 ## Teachable Growth Team Developer Test